 disabled: upstream FEC is disabled.
 The ONU shall always return the value of enabled for this sub-attribute for all upstream links operating at 10 Gb/s.
 The ONU shall ignore any attempts to write a value other than enabled into this sub-attribute for any upstream links operating at 10 Gb/s.

-The aFecMode attribute is associated with the LLID or the ONU object (see 14.4.1.1).
+The aFecMode attribute is associated with the LLID, mLLID, or the ONU object (see 14.4.1.1).
 The Variable Container TLV for the aFecMode attribute shall be as specified in Table 14-246.
+If aFecMode attribute is associated with the mLLID object, the OLT and the ONU ignore the sub-attribute aFecMode.sFecUp.

 Table 14-246—FEC Mode TLV (0xD7/0x06-05)